danielfett/draft-dpop/mainmatter.md

 ## Signed JWT Swapping

-Servers accepting signed DPoP JWTs MUST check the `typ` field in the headers of the JWTs to ensure that adversaries cannot use JWTs created for other purposes in the DPoP headers.
+Servers accepting signed DPoP tokens MUST check the `typ` field in the headers of the JWTs to ensure that adversaries cannot use JWTs created for other purposes in the DPoP headers.

-## Comparison to mTLS and OAuth Token Binding

-  * mTLS stronger against intercepted connections
+## Signature Algorithms

+Implementers MUST ensure that only digital signature algorithms that are deemed secure can be used for signing DPoP tokens.
+In particular, the algorithm `none` MUST NOT be allowed.

+## Message Integrity {#request_integrity}

+DPoP does not ensure the integrity of the payload or headers of requests.
+The signature of DPoP tokens only contains the HTTP URI and method, not, for example, the message body or other request headers.

+This is an intentional design decision to keep DPoP simple to use, but as described, makes DPoP potentially susceptible to replay attacks where an attacker is able to modify message contents and headers.
+In many setups, the message integrity and confidentiality provided by TLS is sufficient to provide a reasonable level of protection.

+Implementers that have stronger requirements on the integrity of messages are encouraged to either use TLS-based mechanisms or signed requests.
+TLS-based mechanisms are in particular OAuth Mutual TLS [@I-D.ietf-oauth-mtls] and OAuth Token Binding [@I-D.ietf-oauth-token-binding].

+Note: While signatures on (parts of) requests are out of the scope of this specification, signatures or information to be signed can be added into DPoP tokens.